iinderkailashkumar1-cpu/Data-Analyst-Portfolio-Showcase/Global-YouTube-Statistics/README.md

-# 📊 Global YouTube Performance & Analytics (End-to-End Data Project)
+# 📊 Global YouTube Performance & Analytics of 2022 (End-to-End Data Project)

 ## 📌 1.
 Project Overview
 This project delivers an end-to-end data analytics and engineering solution designed to decode the factors driving global YouTube success.
 Utilizing a comprehensive dataset of top-performing content creators, this project bridges data exploration with executive-level storytelling.
 It transitions from raw data profiling and structural cleaning in **Python** to an interactive, fully optimized business intelligence dashboard in **Power BI**.